What is DC Zinefest?

-We’re moving to a new location!
-This year DC Zinefest will be held at Art Enables, which is at 2204 Rhode Island Ave NE in Washington, D.C.
+DC Zinefest will again be held at Art Enables at 2204 Rhode Island Ave NE, Washington, D.C.
 Art Enables is an Art Gallery and Vocational Arts program dedicated to creating opportunities for artists with disabilities to make, market, and earn income from their original and compelling artwork.

 Who can come to DC Zinefest?

 You!
 Bring your friends too!
 DC Zinefest is all-ages and open to the public.
 All visitors and zinesters should comply with our safer spaces policy.

 How much do zines typically cost at DC Zinefest?

 In past years, zinesters have generally charged $3 to $6 dollars per zine, on average.
 However, zines with full-color pages, cloth covers, or other special finishes typically cost more.
 There have generally been few items priced over $15.
 Don’t forget to bring cash!

 Where is the closest ATM so I can bring cash?